qmacro/qmacro.github.io/src/posts/2024-11-04-separating-concerns-and-focusing-on-the-important-stuff.md

 ## Easy refactoring

-The relaxed nature of iterating on the eventual CDS model with CDL means that it's simple and also zero cost to refactor; it's easy to work towards separated concerns and a stronger focus on what's relevant at any given time.
+The relaxed nature of iterating on the eventual CDS model with CDL means that it's simple and also near zero cost to refactor; it's easy to work towards separated concerns and a stronger focus on what's relevant at any given time.

 We see an example of this around 43 mins in, where Daniel moved the still-remaining "noisy" access control annotation that sat alongside the definition of the `TravelService` (visible above, specifically the `@(restrict: [ ... ])` annotation) into a separate file `srv/access-control.cds`, like this: